Want homemade yeast rolls without a lot of fuss? These Quick Herbed Dinner Rolls are the answer!

 I’ll readily admit that yeast breads are not my strong suit when it comes to baking.
 Honestly, I’ve always found it a bit intimidating.
 But the awesomeness of homemade bread makes me want to give it a try whenever I get the chance.

 A while back, I decided to take a smarter approach to yeast baking and find simpler, more approachable recipes.
 As with most anything, starting simply and working up to more complicated things is usually a good method for learning.
-I’m still in the simple stages when it comes to yeast baking, and I’m happy to tell you that these gorgeous dinner rolls fall nicely into the easy category.
+And these Quick Herbed Dinner Rolls are perfect for beginners!

 One of the things that contributes to the speed of making these rolls is that there’s no need to shape individual rolls.
 Just place the dough in the pan and use a knife to cut the bread.
 I prefer not to cut all the way through so that the rolls will come out of the pan easily and in one piece.
 Then they just tear apart for serving.